aboekelh/bridges_assignments/Philadelphia Workshop/1 - ListIMDB/README.md

 1. Change SLelement to be a list of ActorMovieIMDB.
 2. For each entry in the set of actor movie, create a SLelement to store it with an explicit label.
-..* We recomend that you add each new entry to the head of the list for simplicity.
+   *We recomend that you add each new entry to the head of the list for simplicity.
 3. Compile and run the code and observe the linked list of (actor,movie) pairs.

 ### Help